johnmathews/johnmathews.github.io.old/content/articles/blockchain-networks.md

 ### Proof of Work

 The solution to the Sybil attack is to increase the cost of verifying a transaction such that the cost exceeds the reward.
-This is achieved through proof-of-work (PoW) algorithms, which are computationally expensive for a sender claiming to have verified a transaction, and much computationally simple for the receiver to verify that the sender has validated the transaction.
+This is achieved through proof-of-work (PoW) algorithms, which are computationally expensive for a sender claiming to have verified a transaction, and computationally simple for the receiver to verify that the sender has validated the transaction.

 One possible Proof of Work approach is to require that the hash of a verification message begins with a certain set of characters.
 The chosen set of characters is called a *nonce* and the only way to create a verification message with an acceptable hash is to try many slightly different messages.
 For example, a nonce may be 3 zeros.
-It's arbitrary, but the longer the nonce is the more difficult it becomes to find a hash that fits.
+It's arbitrary, but the longer the nonce is the more difficult it becomes to find a hash that fits the requirements.

 This is because a hash is a random list of characters, and altering even a single part of the data being hashed will result in a completely different hash value.
-Therefore there is no way to control a hash value except repeatedly altering the data being hashed until a hash with the required features is randomly achieved.
+Therefore there is no way to predict a hash value.
+The only way to generate a hash with the required none is to  repeatedly alter the data being hashed (even by just one character) until a hash with the required features is randomly achieved.
 This is computationally expensive to achieve, but computationally simple to verify.

-Using the method, a user who seeks to verify a transaction must repeatedly try different messages until they randomly find a message that meets the nonce requirements.
+Using the method, a user who seeks to verify a transaction and broadcast the result must (once they've verified the transactions) repeatedly try different messages until they randomly find a message that meets the nonce requirements.
 It is simple for a user to check if a transaction verification message meets the nonce requirements, because it is simple to inspect a hash and compare it to the nonce.

 The effect of this requirement is a process that makes it expensive to claim that a transaction has been verified and cheap to check that verification claim.
 This removes the threat of a Sybil attack, but does not remove the distributed consensus problems created by not knowing: